 For the Silhouette Cameo, use the heavy card-stock settings in your cut settings menu.
 Always do a test cut before starting your job, so you don’t waste paper.
 Don’t forget to switch your cut settings to vellum, when you switch material.

-Once you choose your card-stock color for the pumpkin, cut the Pumpkin Luminary 1 & 2 files.
-Then load the color you would like to use for your leaf and stem and cut those.
-Since the vellum is 8.5″ X 11″ you’ll need to cut 3 sheets of the vellum file to get the 12 pieces.
+Once you choose your card-stock color for the pumpkin, cut the Pumpkin Luminary leaf panels and the pumpkin parts, including your leaf and stem.
+Lastly, cut the vellum panels, which will be 8.5″ X 11″.
+You will need to cut two sheets of vellum to get the 12 panels.

 If you don’t have a cutting machine, I’ve included printable PDF files in the library to use as patterns.